How to Protect Wood Bath Vanities from Moisture

 How to Care for Wood Bath Vanities?

-If you do have a wood bath vanity and you want to keep it in good condition, you should clean it regularly.
+If you have a wood bath vanity and want to keep it in good condition, you should clean it regularly.
 Take the time to wipe it down with a cloth and mild detergent.
-Remove any potential water spots, and make sure that you wipe up any drips or spills on or near the wood as soon as they happen.
+Remove any potential water spots, and ensure you wipe up any drips or spills on or near the wood as soon as they happen.

-If water does get to your wood vanity or other woodwork in the room, you’ll want to dry it up immediately with a towel and turn the exhaust fan on to help draw out the moisture.
-If you have a portable fan, you can point it at the water-damaged area until you are certain that it is dry.
+If water gets to your wood vanity or other woodwork in the room, you’ll want to dry it immediately with a towel and turn the exhaust fan on to help draw out the moisture.
+If you have a portable fan, you can point it at the water-damaged area until you know it is dry.
 This will guarantee that no moisture is left behind and that mold will not grow as a result.

-Don’t use abrasive materials on soft woods, as this could cause scuffing and scratching.
-Once the wood is scratched, it will be much more susceptible to moisture and mold.
+Don’t use abrasive materials on softwoods, which could cause scuffing and scratching.
+Once the wood is scratched, it becomes much more susceptible to moisture and mold.
 Those small crevices are spaces for mold to hide.
 Stick to soft cloths or paper towels and cleaners that are safe for use on wood.

 Related: How to Choose a Modern Vanity for Your Powder Room